Sponsored by Takahama Town

 Just a short train ride away from famous Kyoto, you’ll find the beautiful seaside town of Takahama in Fukui Prefecture.
-Takahama is famous across Japan for the stunning clear blue water certificated on the Blue Flag.
-But the town of Takahama has its roots as a fishing village and it still maintains the peaceful fishermen’s village atmosphere today.
+Takahama is famous across Japan for the stunning clear blue water of Blue Flag Beach.
+But the town of Takahama has its roots as a fishing village and still maintains the peaceful fishermen’s village atmosphere today.

 Fishing Near Takahama’s Blue Flag Beach

-The dock for Takaham’s local fishermen is located just a brief walk away from Wakasa-Wada beach, so it’s a great place to explore if you want a break from activities like SUP or SUP Yoga.
+The dock for Takahama’s local fishermen is located just a brief walk away from Wakasa-Wada Beach, so it’s a great place to explore if you want a break from activities like SUP or SUP Yoga.
 If you’re an avid fisherman or just a beginner, Takahama has a large area near the sea where you can cast your rod.
-While walking around the area I watched teams of fathers and sons trying their best to rel a catch out of the sea, as well as a couple of friends who were passing time in friendly conversation.
-The fishing area is close to Wakasa-Wada beach means that if you’re a bit down on your luck, you can easily return to the beach and unwind.
-But based on the experience of others I’d say that your chances of having a successful fishing experience are pretty high; I met a German family who were able to catch a blowfish within 30 minutes of their first attempt!
+While walking around the area I watched teams of fathers and sons trying their best to reel a catch, as well as a couple of friends who were passing time with friendly conversation.
+The fishing area is close enough to Wakasa-Wada Beach that if you’re down on your luck, you can easily return to the beach and unwind with a swim.
+But based on the experience of others I’d say that your chances of having a successful fishing experience are pretty high; I met a German family that was able to catch a blowfish within 30 minutes of their first attempt!

 Visiting a Local Shrine in Takahama’s Traditional Fishing Village

-While walking around the Wada area I came across very traditional and peaceful shrine.
-The grounds are full of interesting objects, especially fun to explore if you’re interested in Japanese history.
-If you’re up for the hike, you can climb the stairs up to the Atago Shrine which will give you a birds eye view of the entire Takahama area, her would be great if you’re interested in getting some landscape photos.
+While walking around the Wada area I came across a very traditional and peaceful shrine.
+The grounds are full of interesting objects, which are especially fun to explore if you’re interested in Japanese history.
+If you’re up for the hike, you can climb the stairs up to Atago Shrine which will give you a birds-eye view of the entire Takahama area, great for getting some panoramic landscape photos.
 Sadly I wasn’t able to make the trip to the top due to weather, but my guide showed me a few of his personal photos from the top and it definitely seems worth the work out.